 - Monsoon silt and palm debris: Summer monsoon storms wash silt, palm fronds, and dust into yard area drains and exterior cleanouts around Phoenix properties.

 Catching a clog early protects flooring, drywall, and slab-on-grade subfloors through Phoenix's long hot summers and intense monsoon storms.
 If a clog has already caused an active overflow, our emergency plumbers in Phoenix respond around the clock.
-Schedule your service and get peace of mind with Roto-Rooter on your side.
+Schedule your service and get plumbing peace of mind with Roto-Rooter on your side.

 Frequently Asked Questions